kuzanatoliy/questions/REACTJS.md

 <details>
   <summary>What happens when you call setState?</summary>

-  Firstly, when setState is called React contacts a state and new state props.
-After that to start the agreement process that allows updating a view in one of the most effective ways.
+  Firstly, when setState function called, React contacts a state and new state props, after that to start the agreement process that allows updating a view in one of the most effective ways.
 For it React generates a new tree of React elements and a comparison of new and old trees between themselves.
 It allows knowing what changes.

 </details>

 <details>
   <summary>What is the difference between element and component?</summary>

-  Each React element is an object view of a user’s interface part.
+  Each React element is an object view of a user interface part.
   Each component is a function or class that gets data and returns a React element.

 </details>